Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Empirical application in experimental economics

-We begin by estimating the unit-specific average dynamic causal effects.
-To illustrate the individual estimates, we focus on two randomly selected units in the experiment and construct estimates of their average $i,t$-th lag-$0$ dynamic causal effect, $\tau_{i,t}(1, 0;0)$ (Definition \ref{defn:pq-causal-effect}).
-Figure \ref{fig: unit plots, cooperation} shows the nonparametric estimates $\hat{\tau}_{i,t}(1,0;0)$ for $t \in [T]$, for the two units.
-The figure also contains the nonparametric estimate of the average unit-$i$ lag-$0$ dynamic causal effect $\bar \tau_{i\cdot}(1,0;0) = \frac{1}{T} \sum_{t=1}^{T} \hat{\tau}_{i,t}(1,0;0)$.
-The result shows that the point estimate of the average unit-$i$ lag-$0$ dynamic causal effect is positive for both units, suggesting that a larger value of $\lambda$ in the current game increases the likelihood of cooperation for both units.
-Since each unit only plays a total of twenty rounds, the estimated variance of these unit-specific estimators is quite large.

-We next estimate period-specific, weighted average dynamic causal effects that pool information across units in order to gain precision.
-For each time period $t \in [T]$, we construct estimates based on the nonparametric estimator of the weighted average time-$t$, lag-$p$ dynamic causal effect $\bar{\tau}_{\cdot t}^{\dagger}(1, 0; p) = \frac{1}{N} \sum_{i=1}^{N} \tau_{i,t}^{\dagger}(1, 0; p) $ for $p = 0, 1, 2, 3$.
-For each value of $p$, the dashed black line in Figure \ref{fig: cross section plots, cooperation} plots the estimates $\hat{\bar{\tau}}_{\cdot t}^{\dagger}(1, 0; p)$ and the grey region plots a 95\% pointwise conservative confidence band for the period-specific weighted average dynamic causal effects.
-For each value of $p$, there appears to be some heterogeneity in the period-specific weighted causal dynamic causal effects across time periods.

-To further investigate these dynamic causal effects, the solid blue line in Figure \ref{fig: cross section plots, cooperation} plots the nonparametric estimator the total lag-$p$ weighted average causal effect $\bar{\tau}^{\dagger}(1, 0;p)$ for $p = 0, 1, 2, 3$, which further pools information across all units and time periods.
-The dashed blue lines plot the conservative confidence interval for the total lag-$p$ weighted average causal effect.
-As can be seen, the weak null hypothesis that $\bar{\tau}^{\dagger}(1, 0;0) = 0$ can be soundly rejected, indicating that the treatment has a positive contemporaneous effect on cooperation in period one of the stage game and confirming the hypothesis of \cite{AndreoniSamuelson(06)}.
+We analyze the total lag-$p$ weighted average causal effect $\bar{\tau}^{\dagger}(1, 0; p)$ for $p = 0, 1, 2, 3$, which pools information across all units and time periods to investigate dynamic causal effects.\footnote{Appendix \ref{section: additional empirical results} investigates unit-specific and period-specific weighted average lag-$p$ dynamic causal effects.
+Since there are only $N = 110$ units and $T = 20$ periods in the experiment, these estimates are noisier than our estimates of the total lag-$p$ weighted average dynamic causal effects.} Based on the conservative test in Section \ref{section: testing}, the weak null hypothesis $\bar{\tau}^{\dagger}(1, 0; 0) = 0$ can be soundly rejected, indicating that the treatment has a positive contemporaneous effect on cooperation in period one of the stage game and confirming the hypothesis of \cite{AndreoniSamuelson(06)}.
 Table \ref{tab: pvalues for total plag, cooperation} summarizes these estimates of the total lag-$p$ weighted average causal effects.
-Interestingly, the point estimates are positive at for $p = 1, 2, 3$, suggesting there may be dynamic causal effects.
+Interestingly, the point estimates are positive at $p = 1, 2, 3$, suggesting there may be dynamic causal effects on cooperative behavior across rounds of the twice-repeated prisoners' dilemma.
+For example, the treatment may induce participants to learn about the value of cooperation, thereby producing persistent effects.